Financial Advice for Young People In Their 20s

-There's no time like your twenties to start putting your money to work for you so that you can achieve your financial goals throughout your life.
-Developing good spending and saving habits, and learning to budget and invest during your twenties, can help you prevent needless debt, put away money for the things that are important to you, and take advantage of the power of compounding to amass a fortune for your future.
+There's no time like your twenties to start putting your money to work for you to achieve your financial goals throughout your life.
+Developing good spending and saving habits, and learning to budget and invest during your twenties, can help you prevent needless debt, put away money for the things that are important to you, and take advantage of compounding to amass a fortune for your future.

 In fact, compounding of earnings is so powerful that those who start saving for retirement in their twenties can amass large nest eggs with relatively little effort, as long as they invest regularly.